The European market potential for fonio

 Tips:

 - Seize every opportunity to make European buyers acquainted with fonio.
-You can do so at trade fairs such as the Free From Expo and the iba bakery trade fair in Germany, or at one of the major international food trade fairs, such as Food ingredients Europe, SIAL, Anuga and BioFach (organic).
+You can do so at specialist trade fairs such as the Free From Expo and the iba bakery trade fair, or at one of the major international food trade fairs, such as Food ingredients Europe, SIAL, Anuga and BioFach (organic).

 - Look for potential buyers on trade fair exhibitor lists and trade association member lists such as COCERAL, company databases such as the organic-bio directory, and EUROPAGES.
 Consider that fonio is still being adopted only by front runners, and therefore these lists will mostly help you build future prospects.